Introduction

 Keep a Study Log:

-Keeping track of time spent is an extremely powerful accountability and progress tracking tool.
-I recommend using this sheet.
+Keeping track of the time you spend studying is an extremely powerful accountability and progress tracking tool.

 When you finish this course a few weeks from now, if you send me this sheet along with your tales of success, we will both be very happy.